• Skip to main content

 – Diarrhea is rare

 The severity of COVID-19 symptoms ranges from mild to severe.
 If you think you might have COVID-19, check out our section about how to get tested.
-If you want to go into a hospital, remember to call ahead and let them know your symptoms before you go in.
+If you want to go to a hospital, remember to call ahead and let them know your symptoms before you go in.
 They may have you go in at certain times or by yourself in an effort to protect hospital staff and other patients.

 Symptoms of seasonal allergies range from mild to severe and occur seasonally.
 The most common include: